melvinyesudas/OpenCV_works/README.md

-# Haar_Cascade

-Detetction of unique object using Haar cascade, TM and Sobel edge detection and TM.
+# Detetction of unique object using Haar cascade, TM and Sobel edge detection and TM.

 # Dependencies